intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/keras-api-scala.md

 ## **Introduction**
 We hereby introduce a new set of __Keras-Style API__ based on [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) in BigDL for the sake of user-friendliness.
 Users, especially those familiar with Keras, are recommended to use the new API to create a BigDL model and train, evaluate or tune it in a distributed fashion.

-To define a model in Scala, now one just need to import the package
+To define a model in Scala using the Keras-Style API, now one just need to import the package

-`com.intel.analytics.bigdl.nn.keras`.
+`com.intel.analytics.bigdl.nn.keras`

 One of the highlighted features with regard to the new API is __shape inference__.
 Users only need to specify the input shape (a [`Shape`](#shape) object __excluding__ batch dimension, for example, `inputShape=Shape(3, 4)` for 3D input) for the first layer of a model and for the remaining layers, the input dimension will be automatically inferred.